17 Phrases That Secretly Damage Relationships Over Time

 Photo Credit: Shutterstock.

-Even if you were right, saying “I told you so” only creates resentment.
+Even if you were right, saying “I told you so” only breeds resentment.
 It makes your partner feel small, embarrassed, or foolish.
-Instead of rubbing it in, offer support and move forward as a team.
+Do not rub salt in the wound, support them would be better and proceed as a team.

 “You Are Acting Crazy”